Jesse Root Grant: Early life

-Jesse's father, Noah Grant, was married to his first wife, Anna Richardson, who became the parents of two children, Solomon and Peter Grant.
+Jesse's father, Noah D. Grant III, was married to his first wife, Anna Richardson, who became the parents of two children, Solomon and Peter Grant.
 Upon Noah's return from service in 1787 Anna died.
-On March 4, 1792, at Greensburg, Westmoreland County, Pennsylvania, Noah married his second wife, Rachael Kelly, who became Jesse's mother with the birth of her first born child on January 23, 1794.
+On March 4, 1792, at Greensburg, Westmoreland County, Pennsylvania, Noah married his second wife, Rachael Kelly, who became Jesse's mother with the birth of her second child and first born son on January 23, 1794.
 Noah named Jesse after the Honorable Jesse Root, Chief Justice of the Superior Court of Connecticut.
 In 1799, when Jesse was age five, Noah moved his family to East Liverpool, and again in 1804, to Deerfield, both in Ohio.
 Noah worked in a shoe shop, earning a modest wage in Greensburg.
 In 1805, at age 9, Jesse's mother died, in Deerfield.

 With little income and unable to provide enough for all his children, Noah Grant had the eleven year old Jesse apprenticed out to various families.
 Beginning in 1805, from 11 to 14 years old, Jesse worked in Ohio at undesignated farms earning his keep and making little extra money.
 He didn't receive a formal education in his youth and later through years of apprenticeship became self-taught in the ways of general education and business.
 Placing great value on the merits of education he vowed that his sons would not have to endure the same disadvantage.
 With no public schools in most of Ohio in the early 1800s, Jesse would later send his son Ulysses to private schools.

 In 1808 Jesse's father arranged for his apprenticeship with a judge, George Tod, of Youngstown, Ohio.
 Jesse, age 14, lived there with his oldest sibling, Susan, while he worked under an apprenticeship that lasted four years.
 At the Tod residence the young Grants were treated like one of the family, where they grew to love and respect George, his wife and family.
 Jesse was sent to school three months a year, for two years.
 Among Jesse's playmates was the young David Tod, who would later become Governor of Ohio during the Civil War.
 Later in life Jesse often spoke of them in terms of affection and admiration.
 Working for the judge the uneducated Jesse soon learned to read and write and acquired an interest in politics, and later after he married, would even study grammar.
 A year after his commencement into apprenticeship Jesse's father Noah died, leaving him an orphan and the family very poor.